cern-it-efp/EOSC-Testsuite/docs/projects.rst

 Main Technical Contacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To handle communication effectively, please use the following channels:

-- For technical questions or issues please use the mailing list: cloud-test-suite AT cern.ch
+To handle communication effectively, please use the mailing list: cloud-test-suite AT cern.ch

-- For technical access please use the e-mail address: ignacio.peluaga.lozada AT cern.ch
+The contact details of the CERN technical representative that will be responsible for deploying and performing validation tests will be provided later.

 Licensing
 ^^^^^^^^^^^^^^